 Having established and led Derby-based refugee charity Upbeat Communities for 12 years, Karina is now the Executive Director of Welcome Churches.
 A passionate social entrepreneur, she has helped start a number of social enterprises empowering and supporting refugees.
 After helping to plant a church in Estonia Karina returned to the UK in 1998 to join Community Church Derby.
 In 2002, with her husband, Adam, Karina led a team focussed on reaching out to refugees arriving in Derby and began to plant an inter-cultural church in the city centre.

 Karina is a great communicator who regularly speaks at conferences and events about refugee issues and social transformation.
 She is one of the senior leaders at Community Church Derby, a large, intercultural church with over a hundred refugee members.
 She also serves as a trustee to the Refugee Support Network and is on the organising committee for the Refugee Highway Partnership Roundtable in Europe.

 Emily is a key member of the Welcome Churches team, overseeing our operations and church training.
 She has a wealth of experience in supporting churches who are welcoming refugees and knows first-hand of the pressure this can bring.
 Emily is passionate about seeing the UK Church being at the forefront of welcoming refugees.
-She has an MA in Conflict, Development and Security where she specialised on European citizens' response in the current refugee crisis.
+She has an MA in Conflict, Development and Security where she specialised in European citizens' responsibilities to refugees.